acherunilam/dot-files/.local/bin/README.md

 asn 8.8.8.8
 # Print the AS info for the ASN.
 asn AS15169
-# List all ASNs belonging to the ASN's ISP.
-asn 32934 -g
 # List all prefixes announced for the ASN.
 asn 7014 -p
 # List all prefixes announced for the ASN and aggregate them.
 asn 7014 -pp
+# List all sibling ASNs owned by the same org.
+asn 32934 -s
 ```

 ## Geolocation